arnomarty/Kalendar/README.md

 --------

-### Suggestions & Improvements:
+### Suggestions (🔴) and Improvements (🔵):
-- ( 🔴 SUGGESTION ) Grant the possibility to set a date that isn't a birthday
+- 🔴 Grant the possibility to set a date that isn't a birthday
-- ( 🔵 IMPROVEMENT ) Set up a server/channel bind table in the Data Layer
+- 🔵 Set up a server/channel bind table in the Data Layer